gigachad0366/gigachad0366/README.md

 - 🌱 I’m currently learning more cyber security
 - 💞️ I’m looking to collaborate on developing automation tools
 - 📫 How to reach me ? [discord](https://discord.com/users/719439695251111966)
-- 😄 Pronouns: formal & chill
-- ⚡ Fun fact: cockroach can survive a nuke

 <!---
 gigachad0366/gigachad0366 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.